Welcome to Global Scholar!

 Global Scholar stands out from other summer programs serving high school students in many ways:

 We focus on building global leaders who have both the knowledge and the skills to make our world a better place.
-Many programs just offer coursework.
-We go beyond the classroom to offer leadership and action training and inspire students to put their new skills into action through our ongoing work on global issues.
-We spent about half of our time learning from experts, offices and institutions.
+Many programs offer coursework; we go beyond the classroom to provide leadership and action training, and we inspire students to put their new skills into practice through our ongoing work on global issues.
+We spend about half of our time learning from experts, offices, and institutions.

-We offer unique and unparalleled space and community.
-Nowhere else will Scholars be exposed to the brightest young minds thinking about global issues in a “can-do” way.
+We offer a unique and unparalleled space and community.
+Nowhere else will scholars be exposed to the brightest young minds thinking about global issues in a “can-do” way.
 Scholars develop real projects or actions during Daily Challenges and a Final Project, which they actually launch during the program.
-They can apply for small funding to continue this work after the program, too.
+They can apply for small amounts of funding to continue this work after the program as well.

-Global Scholar is part of a broader youth movement of concerned, young global citizens.
-The experience extends way beyond the session; participants enter a family of student leaders affecting change on their campuses and in their communities.
-Over 100,000 youth have participated in our programs since we were founded by students at Yale after 9/11, and our alumni have gone on to lead student organizations; work for international organizations, the UN, the State Department and more; participate in prestigious gap year and language programs; and enroll at top institutions like Harvard, Columbia, Yale and the University of Chicago.
-Most importantly, they’ve developed a good sense of how they can have an impact on issues they care about, and launched their careers with a firm sense of purpose and strong set of skills to succeed.
+Global Scholar is part of a broader youth movement of engaged global citizens.
+The experience extends far beyond the session; participants enter a community of student leaders affecting change on their campuses and in their communities.
+Over 100,000 youth have participated in our programs since we were founded by students at Yale after 9/11.
+Our alumni have gone on to lead student organizations; work for international organizations, the UN, the State Department, and more; participate in prestigious gap year and language programs; and enroll at top institutions like Harvard, Columbia, Yale, and the University of Chicago.
+Most importantly, they develop a strong sense of how they can make an impact on issues they care about and launch their careers with purpose and a strong set of skills to succeed.

-We’re affordable.
-We’re run by a national student organization, and we charge just enough to cover our costs.
-You’ll find that our programs are significantly less expensive than comparable summer programs.
-This isn’t a business for us; we’re not out to charge students and their families exorbitant fees to participate.
+We are affordable.
+We are run by a national student organization, and we charge just enough to cover our costs.
+You will find that our programs are significantly less expensive than comparable summer programs.
+This is not a business for us; we are not out to charge students and their families exorbitant fees to participate.
 Rather, we see this program as our contribution to empowering a generation to build a better world.
-We offer a Pay-What-You-Can model, scholarships and can help you fundraise from family and friends to attend.
+We offer a Pay-What-You-Can model, scholarships, and support to help you fundraise from family and friends to attend.

 How is Global Scholar different than taking a class?

-Global Scholar goes way beyond traditional learning.
-Through very interactive workshops, seminars, small-group activities, and engaging assignments and projects, Global Scholars not only learn information, they practice and refine how to apply their new knowledge and skills to their lives.
+Global Scholar goes far beyond traditional learning.
+Through highly interactive workshops, seminars, small-group activities, and engaging assignments and projects, Global Scholars not only gain knowledge but also practice and refine how to apply their new skills to their lives.
 Our driving belief is that it’s not just what you know in the world, it’s who you are and what you do to make it a better place.

-Only through our powerful mix of content, alongside a group of equally inspiring peers, and driven by this urgent moment in time, will Scholars truly get the skills and the support they need to be global leaders.
+Only through our powerful mix of content, alongside a group of equally inspiring peers, and driven by this urgent moment in time, will scholars truly gain the skills and support they need to become global leaders.

 I haven’t studied these issues before – does that matter?

-Global Scholar is intended to meet you where you’re at.
-Although many of our participants have had some exposure to global issues, for example through school or travel, it’s definitely not required (and many others don’t).
-The only thing that’s required is an interest in exploring global challenges like poverty and climate change, as well as the US role in addressing them.
+Global Scholar is designed to meet you where you are.
+Although many of our participants have had some exposure to global issues, for example through school or travel, it’s definitely not required (and many others have not).
+The only thing that’s required is an interest in exploring global challenges like poverty and climate change, as well as the U.S. role in addressing them.
 Sessions introduce key issues and concepts, and background readings and assignments provide additional depth.
-The sessions move at a quick pace, and even those who are familiar with these issues will be challenged to deepen their understanding even further.
-This is particularly true during the Action Lab, when Scholars design their own project or event.
+The program moves at a quick pace, and even those who are familiar with these issues will be challenged to deepen their understanding further.
+This is particularly true during the Action Lab, when scholars design their own project or event.

 Who teaches the global issue seminars?

 Unpacking the greatest global challenges facing us today is a cornerstone of the Global Scholar experience.
-Learning happens through seminars with experts with deep and hands-on experience working on the issues we discuss throughout the program, from climate change to global health to the rights of women and girls.
+Learning happens through seminars with experts who have deep, hands-on experience working on the issues we explore throughout the program, from climate change to global health to the rights of women and girls.

-Past speakers included: Ambassador Bonnie Jenkins; Former US Secretary of Agriculture Dan Glickman; Asia Jackson, Actress and SKNFLUENCER Founder; Omer Kanat, Founder, Uyghur Human Rights Project; Franklin Morales, Head Of Commercial and Economic Development Affairs, Embassy of Panama; Niamh King, Deputy Director, Aspen Strategy Group, and many, many more.
+Past speakers have included Ambassador Bonnie Jenkins; former U.S. Secretary of Agriculture Dan Glickman; Asia Jackson, actress and SKNFLUENCER founder; Omer Kanat, founder of the Uyghur Human Rights Project; Franklin Morales, Head of Commercial and Economic Development Affairs at the Embassy of Panama; Niamh King, Deputy Director of the Aspen Strategy Group; and many more.
 This year’s speakers will be announced throughout the spring.

-In addition, we meet with many young leaders of organizations, movements and campaigns, too.
+In addition, we meet with many young leaders of organizations, movements, and campaigns.
 This is a true highlight of the program, reinforcing our founding premise that young people have the knowledge and skills to be leaders in this work.
-Recent youth speakers include: Renata Koch Alvarenga, Founder and Director of EmpoderaClima; Marie Claire Kaberamanzi, Girls’ Education Advocate with Malala Fund; Wadi Ben-Hirki, Ashoka Fellow and Nigerian Activist; and Sahana Kaur, Chair of Amnesty International Malaysia’s Youth Committee.
+Recent youth speakers include Renata Koch Alvarenga, Founder and Director of EmpoderaClima; Marie Claire Kaberamanzi, girls’ education advocate with the Malala Fund; Wadi Ben-Hirki, Ashoka Fellow and Nigerian activist; and Sahana Kaur, Chair of Amnesty International Malaysia’s Youth Committee.
 Check out our Global Youth Visionaries on our website to see a fuller list.

 Who are the program staff?